RULES FOR ALL MEMBERS

 must arrive in time for warm- up

-- Gymnasts must arrvie no earlier than five minutes before classes start and should not be dropped off/collected in the car park. [exception if prior written agreement with Academy]
+- Gymnasts must arrive no earlier than ten minutes before classes start and should not be dropped off/collected in the car park. [exception if prior written agreement with Academy]

 - No jewellery may be worn at any time (including belly bars), long hair must be tied back, and t-shirts must be of a non-slip material.
 No football logos should be worn to classes or crop tops.
 Where possible the Academy uniform should be worn.